Unleash/unleash-edge/CLI.md

   Possible values: `tcp`, `tls`, `redis`, `rediss`, `redis-unix`, `unix`

+* `--redis-read-connection-timeout-milliseconds <REDIS_READ_CONNECTION_TIMEOUT_MILLISECONDS>` — Timeout (in milliseconds) for waiting for a successful connection to redis, when restoring

+  Default value: `2000`
+* `--redis-write-connection-timeout-milliseconds <REDIS_WRITE_CONNECTION_TIMEOUT_MILLISECONDS>` — Timeout (in milliseconds) for waiting for a successful connection to redis when persisting

+  Default value: `2000`
 * `--token-header <TOKEN_HEADER>` — Token header to use for both edge authorization and communication with the upstream server

   Default value: `Authorization`
 * `--strict` — If set to true, Edge starts with strict behavior.
-Strict behavior means that Edge will refuse tokens outside of the scope of the startup tokens
+Strict behavior means that Edge will refuse tokens outside the scope of the startup tokens

   Default value: `false`

   Possible values: `true`, `false`

 * `--dynamic` — If set to true, Edge starts with dynamic behavior.
-Dynamic behavior means that Edge will accept tokens outside of the scope of the startup tokens
+Dynamic behavior means that Edge will accept tokens outside the scope of the startup tokens

   Default value: `false`

   Possible values: `true`, `false`

 ## `unleash-edge offline`